 Town Field Primary School is a highly effective learning community.
 We are proud to be regarded as the centre of the community and a popular choice of school for parents leading to oversubscribed numbers each year.
+Our school has recently academised with the Rose Learning Trust and this has added further capacity for sharing good practice.
 Children are positively encouraged to take responsibility for their learning through the school's own unique approach to personal development through the Town Field 10 skills for life and learning which permeate all aspects of the school's work.
 Town Field Primary School is a large and lively, culturally diverse school close to the centre of Doncaster.
 It caters for approx 460 pupils aged 3-11, including provision for 52 pupils in FS1.
 The school is proud of its high standards, inclusive ethos and of its commitment to meeting the needs of all its pupils.
 Our central aim is to enable all children and staff to achieve their full potential.
 Our commitment to Inclusive practice has been recognised our school being the first in the Doncaster to achieve the Autism Award.